USS Enterprise (CVN-65): Vietnam deployments

 When Enterprise departed the Gulf of Tonkin on 20 June 1967, her pilots had flown more than 13,400 battle missions during 132 combat days of operations.
 (Enterprise Command History 1967, 29) As Vice Admiral Hyland stated in his congratulatory statement, "the entire Air Wing Nine has earned a resounding 'Well Done'."
 The carrier had steamed 67,630 miles in operations with the Seventh Fleet.
 She arrived in Subic Bay on 22 June and departed on 25 June for return to Alameda on 6 July 1967.

-Sailors aboard Enterprise battled an ordnance fire triggered by a Zuni rocket, on 14 January 1969.

 At Alameda, Enterprise began an overhaul.
 Captain Kent Lee relieved Captain James L. Holloway as commanding officer in ceremonies on 11 July 1967.
 Shipyard work was completed on 5 September 1967, and after completing sea trials on 7 September, Enterprise steamed south from San Francisco Bay to San Diego to re-embark CVW-9 and get underway for refresher training off the California coast.

 Enterprise was visiting Sasebo, Japan, in January 1968 when the US intelligence ship was seized by North Korea, and she served as flagship of TF 71 (Rear Admiral Epes), which had been formed in response and they operated near South Korean waters for almost a month, during Operation Formation Star.
 When diplomatic negotiations had defused tensions, Enterprise and her escorts were released to head south to Yankee Station on 16 February 1968.
 Enterprise returned to NAS Alameda on 18 July 1968, having completed 12,839 catapult launches, with 12,246 sorties – 9,182 of them combat.
 After a short overhaul in Puget Sound Naval Shipyard from 29 July to 26 September, she returned to Alameda to prepare for another deployment to Vietnam.